 - 1. Complete online application. - 2.
-Provide a written statement from the applicant which describes the applicant's own interest in the Executive Leadership and Change degree and assesses the applicant's strengths as a leader and describes what the applicant hopes to gain from a graduate degree. - 3.
+Submit a letter of intent which describes the applicant's interest in the Leadership and Innovation degree as well as what the applicant hopes to gain from a graduate degree in this program. - 3.
 Provide a resume of professional experience. - 4.
 Provide two letters of recommendation from an employer, professional colleague, or major professor which evaluate the applicant's leadership potential and capacity to complete a graduate degree. - 5.
-Submit official transcript(s) from all accredited colleges or universities attended indicating the award of an undergraduate degree (international applicants must submit foreign transcripts in the original language and an English copy). - 6.
+Submit official transcript(s) from all accredited colleges or universities attended that indicate the award of an undergraduate degree.
+(International applicants must submit foreign transcripts in the original language and an English copy.) - 6.
 Complete Health form. - 7.
-Submit an official TOEFL score by each international applicant who has graduated from a foreign college or university and whose native language is not English. - 8.
+International applicants who are graduates of foreign colleges or universities and for whom English is a non-native language must submit a TOEFL (Test of English as a Foreign Language) score. - 8.
 Complete personal interview with program director.